-Edinburgh is worth a visit at any time of year, yes, even in winter!
-There’s always something happening in the city so you can be assured you’ll find plenty of things to do in Edinburgh, but with each change in season the cityscape changes too, and I love it.
-In the winter it’s dark and cold, but the city is covered in lights in the lead up to Christmas and there’s delicious food to be had and mulled wine to be drunk at Edinburgh’s Christmas, as well as hot whisky.
+There’s always something happening in Edinburgh so you can be assured you’ll find plenty of things to do at any time of year, but with each change in season the cityscape changes, and I love it.
+In the winter it’s dark and cold, but the city is covered in lights in the lead up to Christmas and there’s delicious food to be had and mulled wine to be drunk at Edinburgh’s Christmas, as well as hot whisky of course!

-Edinburgh on a sunny summer’s day is one of the best places to be in the world, with the historical buildings bathed in sunshine and plenty of green spaces to have a picnic or a BBQ.
-In autumn the green spaces turn orange and yellow and it’s a fall lovers playground with leaves everywhere.
-Then there’s spring, which has to be one of the best times to visit Edinburgh, with pink and white blossoms filling the parks and the weather warming up!
+Edinburgh on a sunny summer’s day is one of the best places to be, with the historical buildings bathed in sunshine and plenty of green spaces to have a picnic or a BBQ.
+In autumn in Edinburgh, the green spaces turn orange and yellow and it’s a fall lovers playground with leaves everywhere.
+Then there’s spring, which I think has to be one of the best times to visit Edinburgh.

-So what are the best things to do in Edinburgh in spring?
-Well, this is my list!
+So what are the best things about spring in Edinburgh?

 The weather in Edinburgh in spring